cityofaustin/atd-signal-comms/README.md

 - `--start`: UTC date (format: `YYYY-MM-DD`) of earliest records to be fetched.
 Defaults to the current date.
 - `--end`: UTC date (format: `YYYY-MM-DD`) of oldest records to be fetched.
 Defaults to the current date.
 - `-v`, `--verbose`: Sets logger to `DEBUG` level

+## Development

+A new Docker image is pushed to Docker hub via Github action on any push to `production` or `staging`.